-Someone with negative liberty can do as they please, like an infinite vacation.
-The trouble with negative liberty is that it doesn’t exist for long; we are invariably enslaved to someone or something, even if just our conscious habits and subconscious instincts.
-They may have a good time at first but will eventually become enslaved to some form of addiction, desire, or laziness.
+People in retirement can do as they please, like an infinite vacation.
+But as many retirees and their families can confirm, lack of routine and structure is negative liberty; it doesn’t feel great for long, and people invariably become enslaved to someone or something, even habits and subconscious instincts, leading to addiction, boredom, depression, or laziness.
 That’s not being free; that’s called being lost.

 Everyone suffers from one of two pains; the pain of discipline or the pain of regret.
 The difference is discipline weighs ounces while regret weighs tons.
 Counterintuitively, life gets harder when you try to make it easy.
 Exercising is hard, but never moving makes life harder.
 Uncomfortable conversations are hard, but avoiding every conflict is harder.
 Mastering your craft is hard, but having no skills is harder.
 Easy has a cost.

 Freedom worthy of admiration and respect requires positive liberty, taking responsibility for yourself by committing to an idea or purpose, such as a diet and exercise regime for fitness and good health.
-However difficult or forced, making these choices is actually the highest expression of freedom, and in the long run, you can only benefit.
+However difficult or forced, making these choices is the highest expression of freedom, and you can only benefit in the long run.

-The Midrash similarly suggests that not only can freedom be found in the service to God, but it is also the only way to ever be truly free.
+The Midrash similarly suggests that not only can freedom be found in service to God, but it is also the only way to be truly free.
 When the Torah says that God carved the Ten Commandments, the Midrash suggests we alternatively read it as liberation through the Ten Commandments – חָרוּת עַל־הַלֻּחֹת / חֵרוּת עַל־הַלֻּחֹת.
 We earn freedom through the Torah’s framework by assuming responsibility for our lives and destiny.
 It’s an externally imposed responsibility, like Pharaoh, but the comparison stops there.
-The outcome of the Torah’s responsibility is the gift of positive liberty, freeing us from slavery to our worst inclinations; resulting in humans that are more humane, kinder, and more compassionate.
+The outcome of the Torah’s responsibility is the gift of positive liberty, freeing us from slavery to our worst inclinations, resulting in more compassionate, humane, and kind humans.

 Yet the unspoken inverse of that notion is that if they’d had the experience all along, the ordeal would have been redundant and would never have happened.
 It was only because they had lost their way, forgetting who they were and where they had come from, that they suffered through centuries of slavery as a result.
 If they had stooped to pagan idolatry like anyone else, it only follows that they were vulnerable; the inescapable conclusion is that Pharaoh could have only ever have enslaved them so they could rediscover what they had lost!
 The hand that hurts is the same hand that serves to save – שֶׁבְּכָל דּוֹר וָדוֹר עוֹמְדִים עָלֵינוּ לְכַלוֹתֵנוּ, וְהַקָּדוֹשׁ בָּרוּךְ הוּא מַצִּילֵנוּ מִיָּדָם.
 However disturbing this lesson is, it is simultaneously deeply comforting, suggesting that all our pain has deep meaning and significance.

-We never swapped service to Pharaoh for service to God; because we aren’t slaves to God at all.
+We never swapped service to Pharaoh for service to God; because we aren’t slaves to God.
 God offers us positive liberty, the freedom to take control of our lives and realize our fundamental purpose in the universe.
 Accepting the responsibility of service to God may look forced, but we know we are the ultimate beneficiaries of our efforts because we can utilize our freedom to thrive, tapping into our highest and best selves and making our lives matter.
-God offers humans positive liberty, and through it, cosmic significance.
+God offers humans positive liberty and, through it, cosmic significance.

 Our bodies feel pain in response to an injury; your nerves send millions of signals to your brain that something is wrong, hopefully prompting a reaction.
 Pain has a clearly defined purpose; the only incorrect response is to ignore it.